shanecoen/code-institute-portfolio-1/README.md

 ## **Features**

 Shaco Adventures was responsively designed with the user in mind in that it is a very welcoming and easy to use website.
-Users will instantly be able to naigate throughtout the site easily and all interactive features such as the gallery and contact form are very user friendly.
+Users will instantly be able to naigate throughout the site easily and all interactive features such as the gallery and contact form are very user friendly.

 ### Existing Features: